Late-Breaking Science includes the following types of applications:

 Submissions are only possible through the online services.Submission deadline is 31 March 2020 (midnight Paris Time)

 If you do not click on the submit button (Step 5 of the submission process), your application will be saved in Draft Status.NB: Applications that are in draft status after the deadline will not be considered for selection.

 Once submitted, it is not possible to make any corrections to the content or other information (such as Presenter details, topic, etc.) In order to correct your submission you must withdraw it and submit a new version prior to the deadline (see below for withdrawal procedure).
 Note that such a replacement of your submission is not possible after the submission deadline.

-If you want to withdraw a Late-Breaking Science already submitted, please notify us as quickly as possible at firstname.lastname@example.org stating the title and number to be withdrawn.
+If you want to withdraw a submitted Late-Breaking Science, please notify us as quickly as possible at firstname.lastname@example.org stating the title and number to be withdrawn.

 Note that withdrawal is still possible after the submission deadline.